fan-tom/liquid-rust/README.md

 * Liquid Haskell project, the most mature implementation of Liquid Types: https://ucsd-progsys.github.io/liquidhaskell-blog/
 * Another attempt to implement refinement types for Rust code: https://github.com/Rust-Proof/rustproof/ (seems isn't maintained and doesn't compile as of May 2019)

+19.12.2019

+Currently I decided to analyze MIR in LatePass, deferring polymorphic functions analysis to call sites.
+Notes about original paper:
+* We don't need to perform HM type inference as we already have type information from rust compiler
+* We don't need (sure? what about closures, including as arguments?) to handle function types.
+* We don't need to infer types of functions as our analysis is local, we don't infer liquid types globally, the same way rust does it.
+So we only must check explicitly provided type restrictions.
+* We cannot analyze polymorphic functions alone, as we cannot get MIR without type substitutions, so we defer analysis of them until they are called and we can get their MIR.
+It may be very inefficient, as a lot of rust code uses generics, but we can cache analysis results using pair of (function id, type arguments) as key.
+So we don't need the notion of 'type schema' (all our schemas are monotypes)
+* Original paper describes algorithms using functional nature of analyzed language, i.e program consists of declarations and expressions.
+There is no notion of expression in MIR, however it seems that we may replace it with notion of SSA variable, that has type as once-assigned value.
+Environment of each that assignment consists of all the variables, introduced earlier in that block or any of its predecessors, whereas in functional language each expr is in another expression and there is notion of 'sibling' expressions.